12th August 2019

 Two Firms Fined in Fall From Height

-In a recent case that highlights the need for contractors to be properly vetted and managed, a manufacturing company and the firm it hired to repair a section of pipework on its warehouse roof have been fined a total of £118,000 after workers were put at risk of falling from height.
+In a recent case that highlights the need for contractors to be properly vetted and managed, a manufacturing company and the firm it hired to repair a section of pipework on its warehouse roof have been fined a total of £118,000 after workers were put at risk of falling from a height.

 The manufacturing company – James Durrans and Sons enlisted the services of Kingswinford Engineering Co to carry out the repair works at its West Midlands premises.